jf990/pe-txt-to-json/README.md

  * Be sure to run `npm install`

- * To run the conversion, `npm run`
+ * To run the conversion, `npm run process`

-The converted files are placed in teh `data` folder with the same file name and a `.min.json` extension.
+The converted files are placed in the `data` folder with the same file name and a `.min.json` extension.